shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 date: '2018-02-19'
 ---

 Recently, I discovered that I can use [Jekyll](https://jekyllrb.com/ "Jekyll") on [Github](https://github.com/ "Github") to publish a blog.
-Creating a Jekyll blog and deploying to Github is nothing new, but for me the control that I have over my content and hosting is real value.
+Creating a Jekyll blog and deploying to Github is nothing new, but the control that I have over my content and hosting is real value.
 As long as I work on my blog locally, and back it up periodically, I should always be in the drivers seat for my blog content and not have to worry about the complexities of a hosting company.

 Here are the requirements I had in mind for my blog.